Rumpel78/fcc-url-shortener-microservice/README.md

 * **User Story**: When I visit that shortened URL, it will redirect me to my original link.

-See the result under: <https://rumpels-fcc-url-shortener-ms.herokuapp.com/>
+See the result under: https://shortener.app.rzipa.at/
+To take a look at the other projects go to https://app.rzipa.at